mrkatzzz/sse-webapp/README.md

 # Secure Authentication System (Bcrypt + TOTP 2FA)

-This repository contains a robust PHP-based authentication system developed as part of a cybersecurity lab assignment.
+This repository contains a minimal PHP-based authentication system developed as part of a cybersecurity lab assignment.
 It demonstrates a multi-layered defense strategy including secure hashing, automated rate limiting, and Two-Factor Authentication (2FA).

 ---